Overdrivr/DistantIO/README.md

 This module will enable you to switch between python versions/installations with a simple console command.

 ### Modules to install (manually or via pip)
+TODO : Use virtualenv requirements system for installing modules.
+But install numpy first from precompiled sources
 * pyserial
 * tkinter (optionnal, for running the UI)
 * pyttk (optionnal, for running the UI)